MicrosoftDocs/VBA-Docs/api/Excel.chart.fullseriescollection.md

 ## Remarks

-**Series** objects in hidden rows or columns do not appear in the current series collection unless the user has enabled the **Show data in hidden rows and columns** option in the **Select Data** dialog.
+**Series** objects in hidden rows or columns don't appear in the current series collection unless the user has enabled the **Show data in hidden rows and columns** option in the **Select Data** dialog.

 > [!NOTE]
 > You can also use the series name in quotes: